gatsbyjs/gatsby/docs/blog/2019-03-21-add-auth0-to-gatsby-livestream/index.md

 ## Authentication in Gatsby

-We regularly get questions about how to add authentication to Gatsby, and while we have [simple examples](https://github.com/gatsbyjs/gatsby/blob/master/examples/simple-auth/) that wouldn’t help in a production app and [the more complex logic of our store](https://github.com/gatsbyjs/store.gatsbyjs.org), we don’t have a straightforward, “here’s how to add authentication for a user account page in Gatsby” example.
+We regularly get questions about how to add authentication to Gatsby, and while we have [simple examples](https://github.com/gatsbyjs/gatsby/blob/master/examples/simple-auth/) that wouldn't help in a production app and [the more complex logic of our store](https://github.com/gatsbyjs/store.gatsbyjs.org), we don't have a straightforward, "here's how to add authentication for a user account page in Gatsby" example.

 On a recent livestream, [Ado Kukic](https://twitter.com/KukicAdo) helped me create an example for setting up auth for a Gatsby account page.